Vibrational Modes in Strongly Deformed Nuclei

-Remarkably, no vibrational states in the $\beta_2$ direction has been found for $^{166}$Er in the excitation-energy range under scrutiny.
+Remarkably, no vibrational states in the $\beta_2$ direction have been found for $^{166}$Er in the excitation-energy range under scrutiny.

 The 0$^+_3$ state, the $\gamma$-vibrational band head, decays to the 2$^+_2$ state with relatively large $B(E2)$ = 9.8 W.u. in the present calculation.
 This is compatible with calculated $B(E2;4^+_{\gamma\gamma} \rightarrow 2^+_2)$ = 10.9 W.u.
-This $4^+$ state is labeled as ``$\gamma\gamma$ band ($K^P$=4$^+$)'' in Fig.~\ref{fig:level_166Er} (b), and depicts a PT-plot in panel (e) similar to panel (h), being consistent with this labeling.
+This $4^+$ state is labeled as ``$\gamma\gamma$ band ($K^P$=4$^+$)'' in Fig.~\ref{fig:level_166Er} (b), and depicts a PT-plot similar to the one for the $2^+_2$ state (see Appendix), being consistent with this labeling.
+This labelling is fully consistent with the argument in \cite{epja}.
 The decay of the 0$^+_3$ state with a relatively large $B(E2)$ value would be interpreted, in a traditional picture, as the decay of a double-$\gamma$-phonon state of $K^P$ = 0$^+$ \cite{fahlander_1996,garrett_1997}.